socnetv/app/scripts/README__run_benchmarks.md

 # What Is Being Benchmarked

-The benchmark harness executes two kinds of cases:
+The benchmark harness executes three benchmark families:

 ## Distance / Centrality (schema v1)